Midlake: 2004–2009: Bamnan and Slivercork and The Trials of Van Occupanther

 Jacobs left the band and Eric Nichelson took over on keyboard.
 Jason Upshaw joined the band as a guitarist.
 Live recordings from this period, recorded at Denton's Panhandle House studio, were never released as the band felt they had moved beyond the material.
 Not long before the band recorded their debut EP, Milkmaid Grand Army, Upshaw was replaced on guitars by Eric Pulido, a longtime friend of drummer Smith.
 Their debut full-length album, 2004's Bamnan and Slivercork, was recorded at home in Denton, Texas and mastered at Abbey Road Studios.
 It showed a move in the direction of lo-fi psychedelic electronica, embracing influences such as Grandaddy and The Flaming Lips.
 The album even caught the ear of skateboarder-turned-actor Jason Lee, who produced and directed the music video for the song "Balloon Maker", and who continues to support and promote the band.

 In 2006, after nearly a year-and-a-half of recording and re-recording, they completed their second release for Bella Union, The Trials of Van Occupanther.
 The album was a venture into classic-rock revivalism, with a sound reminiscent of Bob Welch-era Fleetwood Mac.
 The album was met with generally positive reviews.
 In January 2009, their song "Bandits" was featured in an episode of the FOX television drama Fringe.
+It was during this period that Jesse Chandler (keyboards, flute, vocals) and Joey McClellan (lead guitar and vocals) joined the band.